slatedocs/slate/source/includes/_feature-versioning.md

 `datasets/{id}/savepoints/`.
 This marks the current point in the actions history, allowing you to provide a description of your progress.

-The response will contain a Location header to the new version created.
+The response will contain a Location header that will lead to the new version created.

 In case creating the new version can be created fast enough a 201 response will be issued, when the new version takes too long a 202 response will be issued and the creation will proceed in background.